-Steven F. Stapleton is a Member in the firm’s Litigation Practice Group and Sports Industry Team.
+Steven F. Stapleton is a Member in the firm’s Litigation Practice Group and Co-Chair of the Sports Industry Team.
 Steve has extensive experience in commercial litigation, with a particular background in labor and employment matters, including the enforcement of non-compete agreements; business ownership disputes; and a variety of specialized contentious claims, including sports-related sexual abuse litigation.
 He has tried cases before both state and federal courts and has successfully argued before the U.S. Court of Appeals, Michigan Court of Appeals and Michigan Supreme Court.
 He also is an experienced advocate on behalf of clients in arbitrations and other forms of alternative dispute resolution.

 Steve is a trusted advisor to senior management for both public and private employers across the country.
 He often assists his clients on corporate governance and restructuring, rule/policy drafting, contract review and employment related issues.
 He has established a niche representing sports related entities and governing bodies and is deeply familiar with the obligations those organizations face under various state and federal laws.
 He serves as outside General Counsel to the Michigan Amateur Hockey Association and is a member of the USA Hockey Legal Council.
 Steve serves as special counsel to the Connecticut Hockey Conference, Texas Amateur Hockey Association, Utah Amateur Hockey Association, C2 Attack Volleyball Club, RipFest Diving and advises many other governing bodies, conferences, leagues, teams, administrators and coaches.
+He represents coaches and university athletic department personnel in NCAA related investigations.

-Steve is on the Executive Committee of the ABA State and Local Government Section, and currently serves as Secretary of the Section.
+Steve is on the Executive Committee of the ABA State and Local Government Section, and currently serves as Vice Chair of the Section.
 He will serve as Chair during the 2021-2022 year.
 Steve is also State Co-Chair of Michigan for Fellows of the American Bar Foundation, a charitable group composed of less than one percent of lawyers in each state.

 Publications & Speaking Engagements